Francesco149/todokete/README.md

 - [x] `/card/updateCardNewFlag` used to refresh cards info
 - [x] `/liveDeck/saveDeckAll` saves live team/s. not sure what cardWithSuit means yet. maybe related to the outfit they're wearing?
+- [x] `/liveDeck/saveSuit` not sure, but I think it saves the outfit for a particular character

 # build and run (linux)
 temporarily, you need nodejs to run an additional local service that